Sam's Homepage

 you should learn them ;).

-- Emacs is for converting ascii formats and character
+for unix when it comes to converting ascii formats and

-sets.
-C-x RET f let's you change what format the
+character sets.
+C-x RET f let's you change

 - Any character can be typed in Emacs by quoting it with